siri404-gh/sreeram.app_old/src/web/posts/webpack/common-config.md

-# Webpack Common Config
+# 4.6 Webpack Common Config

-#### Sep 2, 2018 by Sreeram Padmanabhan
+#### Sep 2, 2018 by Sreeram Padmanabhan, Last updated on Sep 14, 2018

 ## Summary

 Now that we have the webpack dev and the webpack prod configurations, we have some duplicate code in either of them.
-We can move these to a file called webpack.common.js and include this during runtime.
-So when we run the dev buid, we run common + dev and when we run the prod build, we run common + prod.
+Lets move these to a file called `webpack.common.js` and include this during build time.
+So when we run the dev buid, it will run common + dev and when we run the prod build, it will run common + prod.

 ## Install
 `npm i --save-dev webpack-merge`